lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_CIFAR_Mosaic/8_Exp_7_What_net_CIfar_Forcibly_True/Readme.md

 ### Testing What_net by making data forcibly true during training

+  - to check how what network is behaving on true CIFAR10 data during training

 ### Generation of data i.e Mosaic Images

   - CIFAR 10, Every image is 32x32 pixel